 Ms. Wolfe is an Attorney and Wildlife Biologist who is passionate about the right of animals to be free from cruelty.
 She is deeply determined in her efforts to educate people about the relationship of animal cruelty to domestic violence, and effective ways to address it.

-Fourteen years ago Ms. Wolfe opened the private law firm Catherine Wolfe, PLC.
-She handles a wide variety of animal related cases.
+In 2000 Ms. Wolfe opened the private law firm Catherine Wolfe, PLC.

 Ms. Wolfe was a founding member of the Animal Law Section of the Michigan State Bar Association (the first such section in the nation)y and subsequently served as its Chairperson from 1999 to 2000.

 Ms. Wolfe founded Wolfe Pack Press (a non-profit organization that develops and distributes educational materials to fight animal cruelty (www.wolfepackpress.org).
-She authored, Get the Edge in Fighting Animal Cruelty Cases, a book which teaches professionals how to recognize and successfully prosecute animal cruelty cases.
-Ms. Wolfe also authored Pets Rule!, a book which teaches children how to be responsible guardians of companion animals.
+She authored, Get the Edge in Fighting Animal Cruelty Cases, a book that teaches professionals how to recognize and successfully prosecute animal cruelty.